probmods/webppl/docs/optimization/parameters.rst

       When ``dims`` is omitted, ``param`` returns a scalar.

+   .. describe:: init

+      A function that computes the initial value of the parameter.
+The function is passed the dimension of a tensor as its only argument, and should return a tensor of that dimension.

+      When ``init`` is omitted, the parameter is initialized with a draw from the Gaussian distribution described by the ``mu`` and ``sigma`` options.

    .. describe:: mu

-      The mean of the Gaussian distribution from which the initial parameter value is drawn.
+      The mean of the Gaussian distribution from which the initial parameter value is drawn when ``init`` is omitted.

       Default: ``0``

    .. describe:: sigma

-      The standard deviation of the Gaussian distribution from which the initial parameter value is drawn.
+      The standard deviation of the Gaussian distribution from which the initial parameter value is drawn when ``init`` is omitted.
       Specify a standard deviation of ``0`` to deterministically initialize the parameter to ``mu``.

       Default: ``0.1``